 Q: What is the online solution?

 Our team has worked hard to create an alternative option so that your students can benefit from a high-quality experience like you (and we) had intended.
-Instead of rescheduling the event, we are following the recommendation of the government, and the encouragement of many schools by, providing an online alternative.
+We have followed the recommendation of the government, and the encouragement of many schools by, providing an online alternative.

 The alternative actually includes 4 components for you:

-- An ONLINE VERSION of the GRIP STUDENT LEADERSHIP CONFERENCE is now available.
+- An ONLINE VERSION of the GRIP STUDENT LEADERSHIP CONFERENCE.
 This exists on an ‘on-demand’ platform so that your students can engage as a group, or individually, at any time or any place.

 - We have made an arrangement with HALOGEN AUSTRALIA who run a different event in Australia called the NATIONAL YOUNG LEADERS DAY.
 An online version of this additional event is also available to you as well, to give your students an additional experience.

-- We understand that the authorities are encouraging schools to prepare ONLINE LEARNING SOLUTIONS for students to access from home.
-Whilst we are not equipped to assist with core subject areas, our online platform with over 300 HOURS of videos, activities and written material for students to engage with.
+- Our online platform has more than 300 ADDITIONAL HOURS of videos, activities and written material for students to engage with.
 More than 50 topics will relate to both leadership and character development including; goal setting, resilience, public speaking skills, teamwork, service, overcoming obstacles, integrity.

 - All of the conference sessions, and the online learning platform, is setup so that you can provide access to AS MANY STUDENTS AS YOU WISH and not simply limit this to the students that you originally intended to attend the live conference.
 Your entire school can benefit.